licarijd/data-structures-and-algorithms/2. Data Structures Intro/readme.txt

 - Traversal (access each data item exactly once so that it can be processed)

-- Searching (find the location of a data item if it exists in a give collection)
+- Searching (find the location of a data item if it exists in a given collection)

 - Sorting